dennismarks/Ontario-Lease-Wizard/d2/part-2/iteration-02.review.md

  4. Fix the UI/Bugs<br/>
   We want to deliver a product that works well, and essentially meets a high standard set by both parties, rather than creating many subpar pages/components.
 This means we want to address the feedback given to us as a result of our partner meeting (Issues on GitHub with tag "feedback").
 This allows whoever takes over this product down the line, is better able to implement new features and use any existing components that we've created.

+Couple of points regarding processes:

+1. Time to create pages:<br/>
+ We hope that we can amortize the cost of creating pages since we are much more familiar with all the technologies we have chosen to use as well as the existing legacy code from the partner.
+We hope that we have set ourselves up to save time in the future by setting up all the generic components we hope to use such as buttons, tooltips, and text fields for example.

+2. PR time estimations:<br/>
+ We realized that our biggest bottleneck is terms of writing code is the delay between submitting PRs and having them reviewed.
+We underestimated how long it would take to do each review.
+We didn't consider that often we needed to go back, and change code based on reviews and then re-review before accepting the PR.
+Going forward we should bake more time into how long each task will take to include some time for this back-and -forth of the review process.